Advertiser Disclosure

 Trip Delay Reimbursement

-Travel delays seem to be getting more and more common.
-To hedge yourself against the risk of delays, use your Chase Sapphire Preferred card to pay for airfare, and you can get reimbursed for covered delays.
+Travel delays are becoming increasingly common.
+To hedge against the risk of delays, use your Chase Sapphire Preferred card to pay for airfare, and you can be reimbursed for covered delays.

 For delays of 12 hours or more, as well as when an overnight stay is required, you can get up to $500 in trip delay reimbursements.
-You can file a maximum of 1 claim per trip.
+You can file 1 claim per trip.

 No trip delay reimbursement is offered to Southwest Premier cardholders.